 Note 1: One or more of the Document Sharing infrastructure groupings shall be supported.

+Section 37.5 describes some optional groupings that may be of interest for security considerations and Section 37.6 describes some optional groupings in other related profiles.

 37.4 Document Digital Signatures Profile Overview